Barebones Blog

 Other Resource Websites

-LESLLA (Literacy Education and Second Language Learning for Adults), to connect with other teachers and researchers
+LESLLA (Literacy Education and Second Language Learning for Adults), a professional organization for teachers and researchers

 Cultural Orientation Resource Exchange, especially their U-Curve of Cultural Adjustment poster